5 people dead, 1 seriously injured in South Dakota car crash

 YANKTON, S.D.
 (AP) — Authorities are investigating after five people died in a two-vehicle crash in South Dakota.

 The South Dakota Highway Patrol says a 12-year-old girl was also seriously injured in the crash that occurred around 1:20 a.m.
-Wednesday near Yankton, about 80 miles (130 kilometers) southeast of Sioux Falls.
+Wednesday near Yankton, about 80 miles (130 kilometers) southwest of Sioux Falls.

 A Yankton police officer was trying to stop an Acura Integra on Highway 50 when the car's headlights shut off and it crossed into oncoming lanes, colliding with a Nissan Sentra.